astronomer/docs/astro/best-practices/cross-deployment-dependencies.md

 import CodeBlock from '@theme/CodeBlock';

 [Cross-DAG dependencies](https://docs.astronomer.io/learn/cross-dag-dependencies.md) serve a common use case: configuring a DAG to run when a separate DAG or a task in another DAG completes or updates a dataset.
-But what about situations in which a dataset or DAG you are monitoring exists in a separate deployment?
-For example, you might want to make a task dependent on a dataset's being updated by a DAG that is owned by a different team and, hence, located in a separate deployment.
-Astro also supports the orchestration of tasks via this kind of relationship, which is referred to as a cross-deployment dependency.
+But what about situations in which a dataset or DAG you monitor exists in a separate deployment?
+For example, you might want to make a task dependent on a dataset update in a DAG that is owned by a different team and located in a separate deployment.
+Astro also supports the orchestration of tasks using this kind of relationship, which is referred to as a *cross-deployment dependency*.

 In this guide, the following terms are used to describe cross-deployment dependencies:

 - **Upstream deployment**: a deployment in which a DAG must reach a specified state before a DAG in another deployment can run.
 - **Downstream deployment**: a deployment in which a DAG cannot run until a DAG in an upstream deployment reaches a specified state.

-Cross-deployment dependencies require special implementation because some of the methods used for creating cross-DAG dependencies – for example, TriggerDagRunOperator or ExternalTaskSensor – are only designed for DAGs in the same deployment.
+Cross-deployment dependencies require special implementation because methods such as TriggerDagRunOperator and ExternalTaskSensor are only designed for DAGs in the same deployment.
 On Astro, there are two recommended methods available for implementing cross-deployment dependencies: Astro Alerts and Airflow Datasets.

+## Feature overview

-In this guide, you'll learn how to use Astro Alerts and Airflow Datasets to create cross-deployment dependencies.
+In this guide, you'll learn when to use the following Astro and Airflow features to create dependencies across Astro deployments.
 Astro supports cross-deployment dependencies in any Workspace or cluster.

-## Feature overview

-This guide explains when to use the following Astro and Airflow features to create dependencies across Astro deployments:

 - [Astro Alerts](https://docs.astronomer.io/astro/alerts).
 Recommended for most Astro use cases as no code modification is required.
 - [Airflow Datasets](https://docs.astronomer.io/learn/airflow-datasets.md).
 Can be used to trigger a DAG after a task in another DAG updates a dataset.